 INFORMATION TO BE PROVIDED TO EACH ASSOCIATION

 Provided a minimum of nine (9) months prior to the event:

 Hotel accommodation availability

 Vehicle rental availability

 Restaurant availability

 Location of venues

-Information package about regions
+Information package about regions sent to teams

 Event Points of Contact

 Provide a month before event:

 Host to provide a person or committee to meet all delegates and teams at the airport or hotels.

-FINANCIAL RESPONSIBIL ITIES TRANSPORTATION vehicle, fuel and associated insurance costs Two (2) cars for use by CBF Board Two (2) vans (with seating) for use by the Officials One (1) car for use by the event Referee in Chief ACCOMMODATION Based on double occupancy for the full duration of the Championship.
+FINANCIAL RESPONSIBILITIES TRANSPORTATION vehicle, fuel and associated insurance costs Two (2) cars for use by CBF Board Two (2) vans (with seating) for use by the Officials One (1) car for use by the event Referee in Chief ACCOMMODATION Based on double occupancy for the full duration of the Championship.
 The Referee in Chief shall choose the accommodations for Officials with assistance from the HOST.
-All CBF Officials (8 rooms) Single occupancy rooms for the CBF Board for the duration of the event CBF Board and Referee-in-Chief PER DIEMS Rate of \$75.00 per day for five (5) days for a total of \$375.00 per official Paid to each Official at the Officials Meeting held prior to the start of the event TROPHIES AND AWARDS purchase and pay for those identified in tables below
+All CBF Officials (8 rooms) Single occupancy rooms for the CBF Board for the duration of the event CBF Board and Referee-in-Chief PER DIEMS Flat Rate of \$600.00 per official to cover Monday - Sunday (travel days) Paid to each Official at the Officials Meeting held prior to the start of the event TROPHIES AND AWARDS purchase and pay for those identified in tables below

 MIXED CATEGORY

 AWARD Reason MIXED

 1 st Place One medallion / team member

-Medallions (purchased from CBF) 2 nd Place Same as above
+Medallions 2 nd Place Same as above

-3 rd Place Same as above
+(purchased from CBF) 3 rd Place Same as above

 4 th Place Same as above

-All Star Team One award / team member
+All Star Teams 1 st Team (incl.
+Coach) & 2 nd Team One award / team member

-Overall Team MVP 1 st Team (incl.
-Coach) & 2 nd Team One award for each team MVP
+Overall Team MVP One award for each team MVP

 Game MVP (CBF to provide pin) 2 awards required/game (Round Robin) One award for MVP on each team

-Most Sportsminded Tear m One award / category
+Most Sportsminded Team One award / category

-SENIOR CATEGORIES AWARD Reason MENS WOMENS "A" Division Champs 1 st Place One medallion / team member One medallion / team member 2 nd Place Same as above Same as above Medallions 3 rd Place Same as above Same as above (purchased from CBF) 4 th Place Same as above Same as above (paronacoa nom obi) "B" Division Champs 1 st Place One medallion / team member One medallion / team member 2 nd Place Same as above Same as above 3 rd Place Same as above Same as above All Star Teams 1 st Team (incl.
-Coach) & 2 nd Team One award / team member One award / team member Overall Team MVPs One award for each team MVP One award for each team MVP Game MVP 2 awards/game One award for One award for MVP on (CBF to provide pin) (Round Robin) MVP on each team each team Most Sportsminded Teams One award / category One award / category
+SENIOR CATEGORIES AWARD Reason MENS WOMENS "A" Division Cham ps 1 st Place One medallion / team member One medallion / team member 2 nd Place Same as above Same as above Medallions 3 rd Place Same as above Same as above (purchased from CBF) 4 th Place Same as above Same as above (purchased from CDI ) "B" Division Champs 1 st Place One medallion / team member One medallion / team member 2 nd Place Same as above Same as above 3 rd Place Same as above Same as above All Star Teams 1 st Team (incl.
+Coach) & 2 nd Team One award / team member One award / team member Overall Team MVPs One award for each team MVP One award for each team MVP Game MVP 2 awards/game (Round One award for One award for MVP on (CBF to provide pin) pin) Robin) MVP on each team each team each team Most Sportsminded Teams One award / category One award / category

-JUVENILE C ATEGORIES AWARD Reason BOYS GIRLS "A" Division Cha mps 1 st Place One medallion / team member One medallion / team member 2 nd Place Same as above Same as above Medallions 3 rd Place Same as above Same as above (purchased from CBF) 4 th Place Same as above Same as above ("B" Division Champs 1 st Place One medallion / team member One medallion / team member 2 nd Place Same as above Same as above 3 rd Place Same as above Same as above All Star Teams 1 st Team (incl.
-Coach) & 2 nd Team One award / team member One award / team member Overall Team MVPs One award for each team MVP One award for each team MVP Game MVP (CBF to provide pin) 2 awards /game (Round Robin) One award for MVP on each team One award for MVP on each team Most Sportsminded Teams One award / category One award/category
+JUVENILE CATEGORIES

+AWARD Reason BOYS GIRLS

+"A" Division Chan nps

+1 st Place One medallion / team member One medallion / team member

+2 nd Place Same as above Same as above

+3 rd Place Same as above Same as above

+Medallions 4 th Place Same as above Same as above

+(purchased from CBF) "B" Division Champs

+1 st Place One medallion / team member One medallion / team member

+2 nd Place Same as above Same as above

+3 rd Place Same as above Same as above

+All Star Teams 1 st Team (incl.
+Coach) & 2 nd Team One award / team member One award / team member

+Overall Team MVPs One award for each team MVP One award for each team MVP

+Game MVP (CBF to provide pin) MVP on each One award for MVP on each team

+Most Sportsminded Teams One award / category One award/category